-The Native Americans and European settlers used primrose, a wildflower that grows in eastern and central North America, for food.
+Native Americans and European settlers used evening primrose, a wildflower that grows in eastern and central North America, for food.
 The seeds of the flower are gathered and cold pressed for their oil; the oil is then encapsulated for dietary supplement use so people can take advantage of the evening primrose oil health benefits.
 The oil is high in essential fatty acids — which provide the building blocks for cell membranes and a variety of hormones and hormone-like substances.
+(1)

 Essential fatty acids are necessary for human health, but the body can’t make them — you have to get them through food.
 Along with omega-3 fatty acids, omega-6 fatty acids play a crucial role in brain function, as well as normal growth and development.
-(1)
+(2)

-8 Evening Primrose Oil Benefits
+7 Evening Primrose Oil Benefits

 An omega-3 fatty acid, GLA, has been shown to increase the production of cervical mucus, a factor in successful reproduction and thus a way to beat infertility.
 Cervical fluid is vital for allowing the sperm to swim freely through the cervix.
 Having a healthy pregnancy is more difficult for women with little or no cervical fluid because the sperm have trouble moving and there may not be a friendly environment for the sperm to sustain themselves.

-To increase cervical mucus, the recommended dosage is 500 milligrams of evening primrose oil — three times a day.
+To increase cervical mucus, the recommended dosage is 500 milligrams of evening primrose oil, three times a day.
 If you aren’t getting results after trying 1,500 milligrams a day, double your dose during the next cycle.

 An animal study done at the Department of Animal Nutrition and Management included male and female blue foxes that were given evening primrose oil during mating season in order to measure its effect on reproductive performance.
 An interesting result was an increase in litter size, mainly as an effect of male treatment, which might indicate that evening primrose oil benefits go beyond the uterus and have an impact on semen quality as well.
-(3)
+(5)

-Hormonal acne can be a troublesome for many people, especially teenagers who are dealing with fluctuating hormones during puberty.
+Hormonal acne can be troublesome for many people, especially teenagers who are dealing with fluctuating hormones during puberty.
 A hormonal imbalance can lead to acne in teens and adults alike, and many people don’t realize that acne can be treated naturally.
 This is especially true for women because they go through regular periods of hormone fluctuations — this includes the menstrual cycle and menopause.

-To take advantage of this evening primrose oil health benefit regarding hormonal acne, you can take an evening primrose oil capsule daily — much like a fish oil capsule.
+To take advantage of this evening primrose oil health benefit for hormonal acne, you can take an evening primrose oil capsule daily — much like a fish oil capsule.
 You can also put the oil on your face directly.
 This is known to help with the healing process and improve the overall appearance of your skin.

-5. Hair Loss
+4. Hair Loss

-Men and women struggle with hair loss, and sometimes the best way to prevent this issue it with diet or supplements.
+Men and women struggle with hair loss, and sometimes the best way to prevent this issue is with diet or supplements.
 Hormones in both men and women are responsible for many body processes.
 When it comes to hair, hormones play a significant role — including in the hair pattern found on your head, as well as the rest of your body.

-6. Skin Health
+5. Skin Health

 Evening primrose oil has proved to be a valuable treatment choice for people suffering from skin conditions, such as eczema, psoriasis and atopic dermatitis.
 Studies published in the International Journal of Cosmetic Science have even shown that evening primrose oil can help with age-related structural and functional changes in skin tissues, such as redness, firmness, roughness and fatigue resistance.
-(4)
+(10)